 • Supports the emotional adjustment to having NMOSD or being close to someone with NMOSD.

 • Is part of the routine assessment – not a suggestion that you are not coping properly.

 • Is different from a psychiatrist in that we don’t diagnose mental health problems or prescribe medication.

 • We look at emotional problems in the context of the whole of your life.

 • We help you identify what works well for you…or less well.

 • Will ask what emotional support you have in your lives and whether other support would be useful

-Having NMO has many different symptoms that all interact with each other, the therapists can help and guide you to make daily life a little easier, but you must take control.
+Having NMOSD has many different symptoms that all interact with each other, the therapists can help and guide you to make daily life a little easier, but you must take control.